 Scalability Testing and Performance Tools

-Perform load and stress tests on your system using a scalable cloud based platform.
-Get results on demand and ensure that your infrastructure scales.
+Perform load and stress tests on your system using a scalable cloud-based platform.
+Get immediate results and ensure that your infrastructure scales to meet demand.

 Scalability and Performance Testing from the Cloud

 In order to ramp up tests on a scalable web application, you need the power and flexibility of a cloud-based load testing platform that LoadView provides.
 The EveryStep Web Recorder is used to create scripts for those user scenarios and paths that are critical to your business, and the bottom line, like browsing for products, signing into an account or portal, and the path to purchase.
 With the EveryStep Web Recorder, you can quickly navigate through your application as any user or visitor would do.

 Every step of the transaction is saved and available to view in the recorder window.
 Once you are satisfied with your script, you can save it.
 You also have the opportunity to edit the script before using it for your load test.
 One of the best features of the EveryStep Web Recorder is that supports scripting for over 40 desktop/mobile devices and browsers.

 As the target application is flooded with simultaneous users from the testing platform, the scalable application infrastructure adds additional computing power to handle the increased load.
 As the application scales up, you need a testing platform that will continue to increase the load generated.
 LoadView does this effortlessly, allowing you to control the load curve as needed.

 We fully-manage the testing infrastructure—no cloud accounts are required.

 It’s hard enough managing a scalable web platform, whether it is automated or manual, but trying to also manage a scalable load testing platform when performing a test can be a huge headache.
 You don’t want to worry about whether the testing platform has scaled up and shut down nodes gracefully after the test, and you certainly don’t want to be caught off-guard by the cost of orphaned cloud servers that continue to run after a test is over.